Type 1 diabetes

 The following tests or exams will help you and your doctor monitor your diabetes and prevent problems caused by diabetes:

-Have your A1C test (Hemoglobin A1C) done every 6 months if your diabetes is well controlled; otherwise, every 3 months.
+- Have an A1C test done every 6 months if your diabetes is well controlled.
+Have the test done every 3 months if your diabetes is not well controlled.

-Get yearly tests to make sure your kidneys are working well (
+- Get tests once a year to make sure your kidneys are working well ( and ).

 Because type 1 diabetes can start quickly and the symptoms can be severe, people who have just been diagnosed may need to stay in the hospital.